flectra-hq/flectra/doc/howtos/backend.rst

 The value of a computed field usually depends on the values of other fields on the computed record.
-The ORM expects the developer to specify those dependencies on the compute method with the decorator :func:`~flectra.api.depends`.
+The ORM expects the developer to specify those dependencies on the compute method with the decorator :func:`~odoo.api.depends`.
 The given dependencies are used by the ORM to trigger the recomputation of the field whenever some of its dependencies have been modified::

-    from flectra import models, fields, api
+    from odoo import models, fields, api

     class ComputedModel(models.Model):
         _name = 'test.computed'